NCAR/bufr_configdecode_ADPsfc/install/README.md

 src         Contains two Fortran source code files to decode BUFR
             data files.
 ```
-Edit `install.sh` and set the `CPLAT` variable to match the
+Edit `install.sh` and set the `FC` and `CC` compilers and compiler options to
-platform on which you are running (default value is `CPLAT=linux`).
-Then
-run the `install.sh` script to compile the source code and build the
+your preference.
+Then run the `install.sh` script to compile the source code and build the
 executables.
-This will gather source code from the `bufrdecode/src` directory
+This will gather source code from the `../src` directory
-and create executables in the `bufrdecode/exe` directory.
+and create executables in the `../exe` directory.
 Note that you
 will also need to compile and install the NCEP BUFRLIB library and provide a
 link to it in `install.sh`.
 The NCEP BUFRLIB software is available at
 https://emc.ncep.noaa.gov/emc/pages/infrastructure/bufrlib.php